abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

 ..  only:: draft

+    In this section we present how local search is implemented in *or-tools*.
+First, we give the basic ideas and it is only in the last subsection that we detail the inner working of the local search algorithm and indicate where the callbacks of the ``SearchMonitor``\s are called.

     The code provided in this section is only generic and we'll have to wait until next section to use real code from the file :file:`dummy_ls.cc`.

 ..  _local_search_mechanism: